 MUY IMPORTANTE!

 Este informe contiene información muy importante sobre su agua beber.
-Tradúzcalo ó hable con alguien que lo entienda bien.
+Tradúzcalo ó hable con al-guien que lo entienda bien.

-County Service Area 42 (CSA 42) of the Special Districts Department (Department), Water and Sanitation Division is a Board-governed district providing water services to a community of approximately 525 customers in Oro Grande.
+County Service Area 70F (CSA 70F) a water district within the Special Districts Department (Department), Water and Sanitation Division, is a Board-governed district providing water service to approximately 311 customers in the Morongo Valley area.

-The water system consists of five ground water wells-four of which are active, one 246,000 gallon water tank, and approximately four miles of water line.
-There are 143 metered water connections utilizing the radio read system.
+The water system consists of three wells and two water reservoirs with a combined capacity of 260,000 gallons.
+There are 84 metered water connections utilizing the radio read system.

-Management and staff of CSA 42 work as a team to ensure that the highest quality water is provided to our customers.
-A diligent regimen of testing and analysis for bacteriological, chemical, and radiological contaminants, along with physical qualities of the water is conducted throughout the year to ensure the highest water quality.
+Management and staff of CSA 70F work as a team to ensure that the highest quality water is provided to our customers.
+A diligent regimen of testing and analysis for bacteriological, chemical, and radiological contaminants, along with physical qualities of the water is conducted throughout the year to ensure water quality.